Video Frame Rates – 60i vs 60p vs 30p vs 24p – what it means

 Where to use 24p, 30p, 60p, 60i etc?

-24p (equals 24 full frames per second) should be used if you want a cinema like effect — most movies are shot at that frame rate.
+24p (equals 24 full frames per second) should be used if you want a cinematic effect — most movies are shot at that frame rate.
 It is a historical thing because it is (or was) the ideal fit for conversions to international TV standards and therefore the frame rate movie directors went for.

 Nowadays, with latest HD TV systems that requirement might go away.
 Avatar and The Hobbit were already filmed in higher frame rates, the latter in 48fps.
 However, even if modern TVs can handle 48p and higher, you still might want to export your videos as 24p movies because they just look better and more natural in 24p.
 E.g. wedding movies, travel documentaries, and all movies with an emotional aspect or with a movie appeal in general.

 30p is the standard for home movies or let’s say digital video outside of movies and sports.
 30 frames per second capture normal paced movements quite well and in a natural way.